Trax, breeding for Dual Champions.

 So I decided to embark on a systematic program of crossing the better working of the show bred dogs I could find with the better built of the field trial bred dogs I could identify, incorporating foreign born dogs for genetic diversity and also where possible capitalizing on the efforts of other dual-oriented breeders by acquiring and developing offspring from promising dual-type matchups.

-Even in the first generation of these show/field blended pedigrees a Dual Champion was produced, however it was more typical early on that a dog was still lacking somewhat in either field or show desirable attributes.
-However, within a few short generations of selectively breeding the best dual prospects from each generation, dogs fully competitive in show and field competition became commonplace and Trax has become far and away the predominant kennel in producing Dual Champions with the vast majority of recent Dual Champions carrying the Trax kennel prefix.
+Even in the first generation of these show/field blended pedigrees a Dual Champion was produced, though it took a few more generations to reliably produce depth in a litter of dogs fully competitive in both show and field competition.
+Trax has become far and away the predominant kennel in producing Dual Champions with the majority of recent Dual Champions carrying the Trax kennel prefix, including the youngest Weimaraner ever to become a Dual Champion.